100-Stars-Co/dev-assignment/README.md

 ---

-Please share your work using a GitHub repository with @BIG-BDGE
+**Note I:** Please share your work using a GitHub repository with the following individuals: @100starsco, @BIG-BDGE, and @puvanath.

+**Note II:** Ensure that the implementation is written in TypeScript.